 Mattering Press is an initiative involving many parties, ranging from editors, to advisors, to authors, to those that support our practical work, including web designers, copy editors, type setters, and proof readers.

 is Assistant Professor of Culture and Technology at Bayreuth University.
 She has worked on human-mosquito-parasite entanglements in malaria and its control in Ghana and Sierra Leone, where she was particularly interested in how we live together with organisms that are harmful to human health.
 Her current work focuses on translations of new health technologies in global health initiatives, and their relation to uneven geographies of access to health care in Uganda and Rwanda.
 Further research interests include zoonotic diseases; insecticides and pesticides; evidence, speculation and ignorance; and the shifting landscapes of energy and waste in sub-Saharan Africa.

-Endre Dányi is currently Guest Professor for the Sociology of Globalisation at the Faculty of Social Sciences at the Bundeswehr University in Munich.
-He’s also research associate at the Department of Sociology at the Goethe University in Frankfurt am Main and university fellow at the Northern Institute at the Charles Darwin University in Australia.
+Endre Dányi is Visiting Professor at the ‘Biotechnologies, Nature and Society’ research group at the Department of Sociology at the Goethe University in Frankfurt am Main and University Fellow at the Northern Institute at the Charles Darwin University in Australia.
 Strongly inspired by Actor-Network Theory and its successor projects, Endre’s main research focuses on places and material associated with democratic politics – and their limits.
-For a list of recent publications, see https://unibw.academia.edu/EndreDanyi

 Joe Deville is a lecturer at Lancaster University